National Wrestling Conference: Cross promotion with Ultimate Creations

 In late-1995, Al Rodriguez was experiencing financial troubles and had to pull out as an investor.
 Martin was forced to move the promotion's shows back to the Aladdin Theater as a result.
 Although The Warrior was supposed to come in for a one-time appearance, he became more interested in the NWC seeing the large crowds it was drawing.
 He and Martin agreed to form a new parent company, Ultimate Creations, which was to be officially announced on the promotion's upcoming first anniversary show.
 Martin also looked into bringing Big Van Vader to the NWC after the wrestler was suspended (and ultimately fired) by World Championship Wrestling.
 Additionally, the company's first and only home video release, NWC Total Chaos, became available to fans at the beginning of October.

 However, problems soon began to emerge in the Martin-Warrior relationship.
 In the week leading up to The Warrior's debut as co-owner of the NWC, the wrestler wanted to change the company's name to "Warrior Promotions".
 He also failed to appear for several interviews on two major radio stations in Las Vegas to promote the show.
 Martin received a call from Warrior about 15 minutes before his first interview and claimed his car had broken down while driving from his home in Scottsdale, Arizona.
 When Warrior finally checked into the Aladdin Hotel at 6:00 PM, about 12 hours after his scheduled arrival, he put a block on his phone which prevented the promoter or anyone else from contacting him.
 In a meeting with Martin the next morning, the wrestler asked for the show's sponsorship checks which totaled $6,000 and were made out to "Warrior Promotions".
 Warrior claimed that he would "cash the checks and settle with the hotel and the athletic commission to show each there were sufficient funds for the return show, and at the show write out his own checks to take care of the boys".
 Warrior missed another round of public appearances including one for Ultrazone, a major sponsor for Slammin' TV, which had brought out 300 fans.
 It was planned for Jim Neidhart to start a fight with him in order to drum up publicity for their match that night.
-[Unbeknownst to the promoter, Warrior had already left the city after getting into an altercation with hotel management at the Aladdin.
-He had apparently become upset with the staff after noticing that that the band Oingo Boingo was listed on the marquee instead of his own.
+Unbeknownst to the promoter, Warrior had already left the city after getting into an altercation with hotel management at the Aladdin.
+He had apparently become upset with the staff after noticing that the band Oingo Boingo was listed on the marquee instead of his own.